ThaiLe011094/DeployWithDocker/README.md

-# DeployWithDocker
+# Deploy With Docker
-This is for reference
+This is for reference.
+Deploy python web-app/project using Docker and NginX